Learning Discrete Bayesian Networks from Continuous Data: Introduction

 The second approach is to use nonparametric distributions, such as particle representations and Gaussian processes \citep{Ickstadt_2010}.
 Unlike parametric methods, nonparametric methods can often fit any underlying probability distribution given sufficient data.
 Parametric models have a fixed number of parameters, whereas the number of parameters in a nonparametric model grow with the amount of training data.

 The third approach is discretization.
-Automated discretization methods have been studied in machine learning and statistics for many years \citep{Dougherty_1995, Kerber_1992, Holte_1993, Fayyad_1993}, primarily for classification problems.
-These methods search for the best discretization policy for a continuous attribute by considering its interaction with a class variable.
+Automated discretization methods have been studied in machine learning and statistics for many years \citep{Dougherty_1995,Kerber_1992,Holte_1993,Fayyad_1993}, primarily for classification problems.
+These methods learn the best discretization policy for a continuous attribute by considering its interaction with a class variable.
 It is common to discretize all continuous variables before learning a Bayesian network structure to avoid having to consider variable interactions, as the interactions and dependencies between variables in Bayesian networks introduce complexity.
-Prior work exists for discretizing continuous variables in naive Bayesian networks and tree-augmented networks \citep{Fried_naive}, but only a few discretization methods for general Bayesian networks have been proposed \citep{Friedman_1996, Kozlov_1997, Monti_1998, Steck_2007}.
+Prior work exists for discretizing continuous variables in naive Bayesian networks and tree-augmented networks \citep{Fried_naive}, but only a few discretization methods for general Bayesian networks have been proposed \citep{Friedman_1996,Kozlov_1997,Monti_1998,Steck_2007}.

-A common discretization method for Bayesian networks is to split continuous variables into uniform-width intervals or by using field-specific expertise.
-A more principled method is the minimum description length (MDL) principle discretization \citep{Friedman_1996}.
-The MDL principle proposed by \cite{MDL_1978} states that the best model for a dataset is the one that minimizes the amount of information needed to describe it \citep{Grunwald_2009}.
+A common discretization method for Bayesian networks is to split continuous data into uniform-width intervals or to use field-specific expertise.
+Several Bayesian methods exist to discretize according to the marginal distribution \citep{scott1979optimal,freedman1981histogram,knuth2013optimal,scargle2013studies}, but this ignores dependencies between variables and leads to suboptimal performance, as demonstrated in Appendix A. A more principled method is the minimum description length (MDL) principle discretization \citep{Friedman_1996}.
+The MDL principle proposed by \citet{MDL_1978} states that the best model for a dataset is the one that minimizes the amount of information needed to describe it \citep{Grunwald_2009}.
 MDL methods trade off goodness-of-fit against model complexity to reduce generalization error.
-In the context of Bayesian networks, \cite{Friedman_1996} applied the MDL principle to determine the optimal number of discretization intervals for continuous variables and the optimal positions of their discretization edges.
+In the context of Bayesian networks, \citet{Friedman_1996} applied the MDL principle to determine the optimal number of discretization intervals for continuous variables and the optimal positions of their discretization edges.
 Their approach selects a discretization policy that minimizes the sum of the description length of the discretized Bayesian network and the information necessary for recovering the continuous values from the discretized data.

 The optimal discretization policy of a single continuous variable under MDL can be found using dynamic programming in cubic runtime with the number of data instances.
 For Bayesian networks with multiple continuous variables, MDL discretization can be iteratively applied to each continuous variable.
 Only one variable is treated as continuous at a time, while all other continuous variables are treated as discretized based on an initial discretization policy or the discretization result from a previous iteration.